Health Screenings

 To increase access to health services in the community, Mendonoma Health Alliance offers the following free health screenings: blood pressure, cholesterol, A1C, COVID-19 rapid testing, HIV, and Hepatitis C. Screenings help alert people when they are at-risk for chronic health conditions and if they should contact a medical provider for follow-up care.
 Our staff can help link individuals who have irregular screening results to a primary medical provider if they don’t already have one.
 Upon authorization, our staff can also share screening results with a primary care provider if health care is already established.

 We provide free health screenings for every community member.
 We don’t ask for insurance or any other documentation.
+Free screenings are made possible in part by the Beverly Morby and Eva Dunnebeck Fund, which is provided through the Community Foundation of Mendocino County

 Health screenings can be accessed in two ways: